ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/concepts/sponsored-fees-and-reserves.md

 The Sponsored Fees and Reserves feature allows an account to pay transaction fees and reserve requirements on behalf of another account.
 The account that pays is called the _Sponsor_, and the account that benefits is called the _Sponsee_.
 Sponsees maintain full control over their keys and accounts while sponsors handle transaction submission and cover the associated costs.

+{% admonition type="info" name="Note" %}
+Sponsorship does not transfer XRP to the sponsee's wallet.
+The sponsor's XRP stays in the sponsor's account, and the ledger tracks which account is responsible for holding the reserve.
+This is not an "onramp" for the sponsee; it is a mechanism for the sponsor to cover costs on the sponsee's behalf.
+{% /admonition %}

 Without sponsorship, accounts must self-fund both transaction fees and reserves before they can transact on the XRP Ledger.
 Sponsorship provides a mechanism for entities with established XRP balances to subsidize these costs while maintaining strong on-chain accountability.

 Sponsorship enables several important use cases, including: